Multi-tenant design and reflections on Ameba Platform

 - Non-Protected services cannot access Protected services

-- Protected services that expose specific endpoints will be demoted to non-protected services.
+- Protected services that expose specific endpoints can be demoted to non-protected services.

 Approach and details

-The specific implementation approach for the multi-tenant design evolved around four key areas:
+The specific implementation approach for the multi-tenant design was developed by focusing on four main areas:

 1. Authentication and Authorization Integration Strategy